 Click here to access a consolidated version of the Construction Industry Long Service Leave and Benefits Determinations.

 Definition of construction work

-For more information on the definition of construction work, please refer to the "What is construction work" information sheet for levy payers accessible from the publications menu on this website or phone NT Build on 1300 795 855.
+For more information on the definition of construction work, click here to access the “What is construction work” information sheet for levy payers, or phone NT Build on 1300 795 855.